-Decorate your table with red and white, or blue and white checkered tablecloths, lassos, wild flowers in mason jars, and bandannas.
+Decorate your table with red and white checkered tablecloths, lassos, wild flowers in mason jars, and bandannas.
 You can even purchase some weathered or antique looking paper and make a batch of wanted posters featuring your guests.

 My Doc book club menu is inspired by Johnny’s funeral wake.